Avena sativa L.

 History And Folklore

 The popular oat has been a healthy addition to the diet of many Europeans for generations.
-Scotland is thought to be where the trend of eating oat porridge for breakfast began.7 There are many nutritional and health benefits found in the oat grain itself and it is often attributed to having the same soothing and nourishing effects as the oastraw tea and the milky oats tincture, all of which are helpful for weakness, debility, and convalescence.
-Green oat herb or oatstraw preparations have been used traditionally in Europe since the Middle Ages to boost mental health and as a restorative to the nervous system.8 Hildegard of Bingen, a nun and herbalist born in 1098 C.E. in present-day Germany, considered oats to be one of a few of her favorite 'happiness' herbs alongside fennel, summer savory, licorice, and hyssop.9
+Scotland is thought to be where the trend of eating oat porridge for breakfast began.7 There are many nutritional and health benefits found in the oat grain itself and it is often attributed to having the same soothing and nourishing effects as the oastraw tea and the milky oats tincture.
+Green oat herb or oatstraw preparations have been used traditionally in Europe since the Middle Ages to boost mental awareness.8 Hildegard of Bingen, a nun and herbalist born in 1098 C.E. in present-day Germany, considered oats to be one of a few of her favorite 'happiness' herbs alongside fennel, summer savory, licorice, and hyssop.9

-Oatstraw is a highly beneficial nervine, nutritive, and sedative.
+Oatstraw is a highly beneficial nervine and nutritive herb.
 It is prized amongst herbalists for its gentle and supportive nature.
-The milky oats are generally believed to work quicker in an acute situation whereas the oatstraw supports the nervous system over time.3.10 Hence the tea of the oastraw is a better building tonic than the tincture.10 Either of these preparations are good for the type of person that has, according to the herbalist and teacher 7Song, " pushed and pushed and now feels tired, out-of-sorts, or just plain disconnected much of the time no matter how much they rest or sleep."
-3 The milky oats have been used in withdrawal from nicotine (and a variety of other substances) as they seem to have a more psychoactive effect which enhances mood.10,11 Oatstraw is highly nutritive, containing minerals such as iron, calcium, magnesium, vitamins, and a variety of other constituents which deeply nourish the entire body and are especially soothing to the nervous system.
-This gentle restorative herb is for those that are cold, depleted, tired, and have "frayed nerves"3,10,12 or for the type of person who drinks too much coffee and is chronically burnt out.
-13 It is also helpful for soothing and nourishing inflammatory skin conditions, building up strength in degenerative wasting conditions, and for enhancing the mood.5,14 Oat grain is a vulnerary (promotes wound healing)12,13 and thus very popular in commercial cosmetic preparations such as exfoliating body washes or soothing bath gels.13,14 According to naturopath John Lust (the nephew of naturopathic pioneer Benedict Lust), various types of baths of the oatstraw herb could be used to address specific ailments.
-For example, fully submerging the whole body in a tub infused with oatstaw assuages liver and kidney problems and occasional joint pain, whereas a sitz bath can alleviate urinary and digestive concerns.
-Additionally, he suggests a foot bath in oatstraw for tired feet.
-He mentions its use in supporting the female reproductive system and suggests its use as a uterine tonic as well.15 Herbalist Rosemary Gladstar highly recommends oatstraw in pregnancy, especially when the woman experiences nervous exhaustion.
-Further, a tea of oastraw is also helpful in easing menopausal symptoms.14
+The milky oats are generally believed to work quicker in an acute situation whereas the oatstraw is supportive over time.3.10 Hence the tea of the oastraw is a better building tonic than the tincture.10 Either of these preparations are good for the type of person that has, according to the herbalist and teacher 7Song, " pushed and pushed and now feels tired, out-of-sorts, or just plain disconnected much of the time no matter how much they rest or sleep."
+3 Oatstraw is highly nutritive, containing minerals such as iron, calcium, magnesium, vitamins, and a variety of other constituents which deeply nourish the entire body.
+This gentle restorative herb is for those that are cold, depleted, or tired, and or for the type of person who drinks too much coffee and is chronically burnt out.
+13 Oat grain is very popular in commercial cosmetic preparations such as exfoliating body washes or soothing bath gels.13,14

 Uses And Preparations